 Why Involve the Kinetic Chain?

 Exercises targeting the shoulder muscles receive a great deal of attention in overhead athletes and rightfully so.
 The rotator cuff and scapular muscles are important for dissipating high forces created during throwing.
 However, most of the energy created during throwing occurs from the lower body and trunk.
-Weak links in the lower body leads to additional stress to the shoulder and elbow during throwing.
-Therefore, including exercises that incorporate all links of the kinetic chain are beneficial.
+Weak links in the lower body lead to additional stress to the shoulder and elbow during throwing.
+Therefore, including exercises that incorporate all links of the kinetic chain is beneficial.

 Overhead Squat with “Y”